Samnyoni713/Digital-modulation/README.md

-# Digital-modulation exercise in octave where a specific sigal is declared and modulated using a for loop.
-Once modulation is complete, we plot and display modualated digital signal along with its carrier signal
+# This is a digital modulation coding exercise to be preferrably octave where a specific sigal is declared and modulated using a for loop. once modulation is complete, we plot and display modualated digital signal along with its carrier signal using the subplot function
+There are different types of modulation and here 2 complex ones have been done i.e BFSK and BPSK